Battle of Sesimbra Bay: End

 A parlay was offered by Monson which the Spanish reluctantly accepted and the battle was now effectively over.
 After Monson boarded the carrack, he was soon recognized by several Spanish officers as being their former prisoner.
-It turned out the galley Leva, which was present at the battle but had fled, was the same galley present at Battle of Berlengas Islands which had taken Monson prisoner; for Monson this was revenge.
+It turned out the galley Leva, which was present at the battle but had fled, was the same galley present at Battle of Berlengas Islands which had taken Monson prisoner.
+For Monson this was revenge.
 At first the Spanish and Portuguese under Don Diego Lobo wanted to give the English just the cargo and leave the ship with their colours flying but Monson was adamant and wanted the whole ship but would release all the prisoners under terms.
 He also forced the Spanish to cease firing and allow the English to leave unmolested.
 The Spanish could not burn the ship without being fired upon by the English and had São Valentinho surrounded by which two were powerful galleons.

-In this position the Spanish agreed to the English terms; to allow São Valentinho to be taken and the castle and shore defences to seize firing.
+In this position the Spanish agreed to the English terms, to allow São Valentinho to be taken and the castle and shore defences to cease firing.
 The next day after a celebratory evening meal with the Spanish and Portuguese officers on board Garland, the English vessels towed out São Valentinho and with the victorious English sailing back to Plymouth unmolested.

 Aftermath

 Casualties were heavy amongst the Spanish; around 800, most of which were from the galleys.
-The Portuguese carrack São Valentinho was a great prize in itself; the cargo on board totalled over a million ducats, about £44,000 which just about covered the costs of the summer campaigning.
+The Portuguese carrack São Valentinho was a great prize in itself.
+The cargo on board totalled over a million ducats, about £44,000 which just about covered the costs of the summer campaigning.
 São Valentinho was very similar in design to Madre de Deus which had been captured at Flores in 1592.
 English casualties were only twelve killed and thirty wounded, chiefly aboard Garland.
-William Monson was very nearly killed; he had fought in armor and had his doublet carried away by a ball.
+William Monson was very nearly killed.
+He had fought in armor and had his doublet carried away by a ball.

 Monson and Leveson were both received as heroes on their return by Queen Elizabeth and the booty was given to the crown.
 Leveson and Monson in return each received £3000 from the Queen and soon after their services were recommended to King James I both becoming admirals of the English Channel.
 The Spanish viceroy of Portugal was incensed with the defeat and the loss of the carrack, he had Don Diego Lobo condemned to death but he escaped through a window with the aid of his sister and fled to Italy.

 Bazán would recover from his wounds and went on to command galleys in the Kingdom of Naples and later in life was to win fame in the Relief of Genoa.
 Spinola would suffer another defeat, this time at the hands of Sir Robert Mansell and a Dutch fleet in October of the same year in the Battle of the Narrow Seas in which his remaining six galleys that had escaped were intercepted and destroyed with only Spinola's escaping.